 starting materials supplied by intermediaries such as brokers where the source of manufacture is unknown or not audited

 A validated procedure that would permit less than all containers to be sampled and tested for identification purposes should consider the following:

-- For registered medicines, the requirements for sampling active materials do not differ from those for excipients.
-However, TGA guidance should be consulted for manufacturers of listed medicines.
+for registered medicines, the requirements for sampling active materials do not differ from those for excipients

-- A program to evaluate the quality of each shipment of materials on receipt by the customer.
+a program to evaluate the quality of each shipment of materials on receipt by the customer.
 In this regard, sampling of powders should be representative of the container contents.
 For example, sampling from the top, middle and bottom of drums, in the absence of validated sampling positions.
-Reduced testing programs should be evaluated by the inspector.
-Sampling by the suppliers should be validated
+Reduced testing programs should be evaluated by the customer and where sampling was conducted by the suppliers, it should be validated.

-Note: Certification such as a Certificate of Suitability for compliance with Monographs of the European Pharmacopoeia, does not replace an inspection.
+Certification such as a Certificate of Suitability for Compliance with Monographs of the European Pharmacopoeia, does not replace an inspection.

-Where a validated procedure is established to justify reduced sampling, and scientific and statistical evidence is presented, √n+1 sampling may be justified as applicable.
+Where a validated procedure is established to justify reduced sampling, and scientific and statistical evidence is presented, a √n+1 or similar sampling plans may be justified.